 Michigan Law Firm Assists Clients with Employment-Based Immigration

 The United States is a nation of immigrants, and we continue to rely on the talents and industry of foreign-born workers for the innovation, research and development, and essential labor that helps our economy to thrive.
-If you are seeking permanent resident status in the United States based on an offer of employment, or if you are an employer in the Grosse Pointe Woods area or Michigan wishing to sponsor a foreign worker, Willson Law can guide you through the process, which involves a complex set of regulations and procedures administered by U.S. Citizenship and Immigration Services (USCIS).
+If you are seeking permanent resident status in the United States based on an offer of employment, or if you are an employer in the area or wishing to sponsor a foreign worker, Willson Law can guide you through the process, which involves a complex set of regulations and procedures administered by U.S. Citizenship and Immigration Services (USCIS).
 Our attorney will be with you at each step, offering the advice and advocacy you need to accomplish your goals.

 Skilled counselor assists immigrants and the national interest

 Employment-based immigration is meant to benefit the immigrant, the employer and U.S. interests.
 U.S. policy attempts to balance the competing needs of attracting essential workers and ensuring that qualified American workers are not disadvantaged.
 The hopeful immigrant must craft a petition with that understanding.
 Our experienced attorney understands how the immigration system works and what elements are essential to a successful petition, which gives you an advantage in obtaining the job you seek.

 Dedicated attorney helps U.S. companies fill their needs